twa-dev/webpack-boilerplate/Readme.md

 `yarn test:static` runs linters and type check.

-If you work in a team it's important to keep consistent code style.
-Include this command in your CI process to prevent code base incosistency.
+If you work in a team it's important to keep a consistent code style.
+Include this command in your CI process to prevent code base inconsistency.

 ## Technologies

 Boilerplate uses Webpack, CSS Modules, TypeScript, React, @twa-dev/sdk, @twa-dev/mark42, eslint, stylelint, prettier and ngrok.

-All these tools helps you to deliver your value fast and confidently.
+All these tools help you to deliver your features fast and confidently.

 ### SVG